Wall & Hanging Planters

 - Like plastic, stone can weather almost any weather condition.

 - Stone planters aren't just heavy-duty, most are just plain heavy.
-Be strategic when determining planter placement as stone containers are difficult to move.
+Be strategic when determining placement as stone containers are difficult to move.

 - While not always convenient, stone's heft is an asset that makes it virtually indestructible and the perfect choice for green thumbs who live in harsh climates.